Importing 3D scenes¶

 While textures can be exported with a model in certain file formats, such as glTF 2.0, you can also export them separately.
 Godot uses PBR (physically based rendering) for its materials, so if a texturing program can export PBR textures they can work in Godot.
 This includes the Substance suite, ArmorPaint (open source), and Material Maker (open source).

-For more information on Godot's materials, see Standard Material 3D.
+For more information on Godot's materials, see Standard Material 3D and ORM Material 3D.

 Since GPUs can only render triangles, meshes that contain quads or N-gons have to be triangulated before they can be rendered.
 Godot can triangulate meshes on import, but results may be unpredictable or incorrect, especially with N-gons.
 Regardless of the target application, triangulating before exporting the scene will lead to more consistent results and should be done whenever possible.